mukiymike/blogging/README.md

 - University *gossip*

 ### Live Serve
-You can view the live version on production @ [coming soon]
+You can view the live version on production @ [mmushadows.info](http://www.mmushadows.info)

 ### Contributing
 We're open-source!
 We're waiting for your Pull Request!

 ### Development Stack
-We are starting out in raw php as we decide on the future of moving into either a **Python Django stack** or a **PHP Laravel stack**.
+We are starting out in **raw php** as we decide on the future of moving into either a **Python Django stack** or a **PHP Laravel stack**.
 Contribution in these lines will be highly appreciated.